Quizz1Cal/odds-n-evens/README.md

 - Draft 3: Attempted to and then foregave deletion of un-necessary pathways.
 Incorporated a simulator and an "AI" functioanality so that upon execution, a user can play against a computer, or against a second player on same computer (or themselves).

 Author: Callum Holmes
+Creator of game, to my knowledge: Thomas in my MAST20009 tutorial

 Last Updated: July 2018